dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/choosing.md

 ---
-title: EF Core and EF6 | Which One Is Right for You | Microsoft Docs
+title: EF Core and EF6 - Which One Is Right for You
 author: rowanmiller
 ms.author: divega
 ms.date: 10/27/2016